 Put the tennis ball on the floor and step onto it with one foot.
 Apply as much pressure as you need by standing over the ball.

-Roll the ball from heel to toes.
-Try to touch every part of the foot, even the inner arch and outer edge.
+Roll the ball from the heel to the toes.
+Try to touch every part of the foot, even the inner arch, and outer edge.
 Allow the toes to separate and the heel to feel pressure.
-If you find a trigger point, or a spot that gives you more sensation than another, pause and apply pressure to that spot for extra release.
+If you find a trigger point or a spot that gives you more sensation than another, pause and apply pressure to that spot for extra release.

 Continue for 1 minute and switch sides.